-Reed & Associates, Ltd. (RAL, ReedInfo) has a successfully provided technical writing, training, and support services to companies throughout the United States and around the world.
+Reed & Associates, Ltd. (RAL) and ReediNFO Ltd. (ReedInfo.com) have successfully provided technical writing, training, and support services to companies, government agencies, and educational institutions throughout the United States and around the world.

 A brief timeline history follows.

 Beginning in 1988, RAL concentrated on developing software documentation for commercial point-of-sales equipment.
 RAL developed end-users manuals, system administrator manuals, installation/operation guides, programming guides, and on-line help for a variety of software packages including communications, polling, and data/information broadcasting systems.
-RAL worked with subject matter experts and software developers to ensure the technical accuracy and completeness of the manuals, handbooks, and guides for multi-site communications and inventory management systems.
+We worked with subject matter experts and software developers to ensure the technical accuracy and completeness of the manuals, handbooks, and guides for multi-site communications and inventory management systems.

 Also during 1998-99, RAL provided instructional design assessment, quality testing, content editing and writing services for a series of multimedia reference and training modules.
 The training programs are computer-based and interactive and focus on training for the service and maintenance market.
-RAL worked closely with course developers and multimedia programmers to prepare the instructional design, ensure the program quality, and proof and edit the text, audio, graphics, video, and animated sequences of each lesson.
+We worked closely with course developers and multimedia programmers to prepare the instructional design, ensure the program quality, and proof and edit the text, audio, graphics, video, and animated sequences of each lesson.
 In addition, RAL field tested the interactive elements to make sure that they were appropriate and worked as expected in a variety of computer systems and playback conditions.

 RAL worked with client personnel including engineering, maintenance, health/safety, training, and operations specialists at administrative offices, management centers, and processing, manufacturing, and distribution facilities throughout North America.
 RAL technical writers analyzed process activities and interviewed subject matter experts, process specialists, and facility operators to establish standard operating procedures, systems, and policies.
 RAL developed the documentation and associated reference materials, developed training and training support materials, and prepared the materials for intranet delivery that uses basic web browser technology.
 This approach to document management control gives the company the ability to create one source of reference materials for use in numerous applications.

 Reed & Associates, Ltd. changed its branding from RAL to ReedInfo.com to better reflect the content development and management direction focus of the company.
-ReedInfo provides the information and instructions companies need so their customers, employees, and vendors can learn more about the products and services the companies offered, and can be prepared to operate and maintain its equipment, systems, and processes.
+ReedInfo provides the information and instructions companies need so their customers, employees, and vendors can learn more about the products and services the companies offer, and can be prepared to operate and maintain its equipment, systems, and processes.

 Reed & Associates, Ltd. All Rights Reserved.